Tamk1s/Thwimp/README.md

 ![THP Info](https://raw.githubusercontent.com/Tamk1s/Thwimp/master/readme/THP.png)

 **Video:**
- - Total dims
+ - **Total dims**
 	- Width
 		- Width of the entire THP video (in px)
 	- Height
 		- Height of the entire THP video (in px)

- - Video array info
+ - **Video array info**
-	- Array
+	- **Array**
 		- R
-			- Amount of rows in the array of subvideos
+			- Amount of rows in the array of subvideo cells
 		- C
-			- Amount of columns in the array of subvideos
+			- Amount of columns in the array of subvideo cells
 		- Subv
 			- Amount of subvideo cells in the array (S = R * C)

-	- Subvideo Info
+	- **Subvideo Info**
 		- Multi
-			- Multiplicity for each video
+			- Number of multiplicities for each subvideo cells
 			- Example
 				- Some videos may show several tracks within one subvideo cell
 				- "course\cup_select.thp" in MKWii
-				- THP shows 4 tracks in each cell, so mult = 4 here
+				- THP shows 4 tracks in each subvideo cell, so mult = 4 here
 		- Tot.
 Subv
-			- Total amount of subvideos in the THP video (T = R * C * Mult)
+			- Total amount of subvideos cells in the THP video, taking into account multiplicities (T = R * C * Mult)
+			- This value will indicate the amount of MP4 video files you will need when encoding

-	- Playback info
+	- **Playback info**
-		- Subvid dims
+		- **Subvid dims**
 			- Subv (Width, Height)
 				- Width and height of each subvideo cell within the array (in px)
 			- Pad (Width, Height)